2021–22 Paris Saint-Germain FC season

 The 2021–22 season was the 52nd season in the existence of Paris Saint-Germain F.C. and the club's 48th consecutive season in the top flight of French football.
 In addition to the domestic league, Paris Saint-Germain participated in this season's editions of the Coupe de France and the UEFA Champions League, having lost the Trophée des Champions for the first time in nine years.

-Before the season proper, PSG were widely characterized as a dream team, as they acquired the 2021 Ballon d'Or winner Lionel Messi, the 2021 Yashin Trophy winner Gianluigi Donnarumma, Ballon d'Or Dream Teamer Sergio Ramos, and the Netherlands vice-captain Georginio Wijnaldum—while spending close to €100 million on other transfer fees and turning down an offer north of €200 million for Kylian Mbappé—in the summer transfer window.
-However, the season was widely considered a disappointment: whilst PSG won the Ligue 1 title back, they were eliminated from the Coupe de France by Nice in the round of 16, and suffered a disappointing exit in the Champions League to Real Madrid, surrendering a 1–0 first-leg lead to lose 3–2 on aggregate.
+Before the season proper, PSG were widely characterized as a dream team, as they acquired the 2021 Ballon d'Or winner Lionel Messi, the 2021 Yashin Trophy winner Gianluigi Donnarumma, Ballon d'Or Dream Teamer Sergio Ramos, and the Netherlands vice-captain Georginio Wijnaldum, while spending close to €100 million on other transfers (such as Moroccan international Achraf Hakimi) and turning down an offer north of €200 million for Kylian Mbappé, in the summer transfer window.
+PSG would go on to win the Ligue 1 title back, but were eliminated from the Coupe de France by Nice in the round of 16.
+They suffered an exit at the same stage of the Champions League to Real Madrid, surrendering a 1–0 first-leg lead to lose 3–2 on aggregate.